Bowings and the Bach Cello Suites...

 A RESEARCH PROJECT BY MARIANNE DUMAS

-GIVE A STROKE toward THE SOUNDBOARD
+GIVE A STROKE DowNWard THE SOUNDBOARD

 The movement of the arm follows the order of the strings, toward the instrument, using the natural weight of the arm, without adding pressure on the string for the bowed instuments.
+No matter which string instrument.

 "The cello is similar to a violin because of its 4 strings and the tuning in fifths but but it is held the contrary way of the violin.
 This results on the opposition of the order of the strings.
 For that reason, the bowing technique should be opposite as well."